davidegreenwald/oreilly-api-demo/README.md

-# O'Reilly Search API Demo
+# O'Reilly Platform Search API Demo

 ## About this repo

 This API demo is a Python project using Django and the Django REST Framework.

-It is capable of populating a local Postgres database with a subset of data from the O'Reilly Search API and making it consumable from a number of endpoints.
+It is capable of populating a local Postgres database with a subset of data from the [O'Reilly Platform Search API](https://github.com/davidegreenwald/oreilly-api-demo), making the data consumable from a number of endpoints.

 ## Local set-up

-Docker and `docker-compose` is the only dependency to demo this project.
+Docker and `docker-compose` are the only dependencies to demo this project.
-`docker-compose.yml` includes a built Django Docker container (built from the Dockerfile in this repo) and Postgres.
+`docker-compose.yaml` includes a built Django Docker container (built from the Dockerfile in this repo) and Postgres.

 ```